 Summer Rising Program

 The program begins with a six-week intensive session called Summer Rising held before students' first semester begins that emphasizes the foundational value of community along with individual success.

-In addition to living on campus during the duration of the program, students will immerse themselves in a data science course, Data 6, learning Python coding; take three two-week sessions focusing on biological sciences, physical sciences, and engineering and the interdisciplinary nature of science; meet and start building relationships with professors; practice the art of communicating science through oral presentations and writing.
-And most importantly, they will start building strong relationships with their cohort members, the people who will challenge, support, and encourage them, that will last a lifetime.
+In addition to living on campus during the duration of the program, students will immerse themselves in a data science course, Data 6, learning Python coding; take two three-week sessions focusing on biological sciences and mathematics; meet and start building relationships with professors; practice the art of communicating science through oral presentations and writing.
+Most importantly, they will start building strong relationships with their cohort members, the people who will challenge, support, and encourage them, that will last a lifetime.

 Mentoring and Networking

 As part of a cohort, each scholar will become part of a support system where peers challenge, support, and grow together.
 For many, SEED will become a hub during their time at Berkeley, a place where bonds will form and ideas actualize.
 Upon entering their third year, students will become mentors to new cohorts and their respective scholars.
 Building upon each scholar's knowledge, students will build community at Berkeley that will continue supporting them through their graduate careers and into their professional lives.